benjann/crosswalk/README.md

 Main changes:

+    02dec2025
+    - added to the documentation a reference to the -crosswalk-countries- add-on package by Uli Kohler

     version 1.0.5  09sep2025
-    - crosswalk generated unwanted output if used with option duplicated(mean), duplicates(min), or duplicates(max); this is fixed
+    - crosswalk generated unwanted output if used with option duplicates(mean), duplicates(min), or duplicates(max); this is fixed

     15apr2025